Gibtnix/Apex-Macros/README.md

 # Supported Devices

-Currently the Apex 350 and Apex 300 as well as the respective previous version Apex and Apex [RAW] are supported (or at least they should be - I could not test them all, so feel free to give me some feedback if they do or not do).
-The Apex M800 will most likely not work in this version, but it might be possible to extend Apex-Macros to work with the Apex M800 - I have no one available, hence I could not test it.
-However there is a slight source code extension needed, but I do not know the respective product ID.
-Feel free to use the issue functionality (cf. top part) if you are equipped with an Apex M800 and are interested in testing it.
+Currently the Apex M800, Apex 350 and Apex 300 as well as the respective previous version Apex and Apex [RAW] are supported (or at least they should be - I could not test them all, so feel free to give me some feedback if they do or not do).

 # USABILITY